-If you are like me you love the garlic dipping sauce from Papa John’s.
-I love this garlic buttery sauce, it is perfect dipping sauce for pizza.
-Delicious yes, healthy well, chances are you aren’t eating pizza to start with.
+If you are like me you love the garlic dipping sauce from Papa John's.
+I love this buttery garlic sauce; it is the perfect dipping sauce for pizza.
+Delicious yes, healthy well, chances are you aren't eating pizza to start with.

-Now, let me first say, their dipping sauce is vegan, so if you want to truly duplicate what they do, I suggest you use a brand of buttery like sauce like Smart Balance which is truly vegan.
-It has good flavor, and will make a good sauce.
+Now, let me first say, their dipping sauce is vegan, so if you want to duplicate what they do truly, I suggest you use a brand of buttery like sauce like Smart Balance which is vegan.
+It has good flavor and will make an excellent sauce.
 I know a lot of recipes online suggest that you use margarine.
 I personally dislike margarine.
 I tend to feel that if you are going to enjoy a buttery sauce, why not use butter.

-What’s the problem?
+What's the problem?
 Butter separates and gets weird.
 I have a suggestion for you though.
 We are going to make our sauce with clarified butter.
-By taking this extra step you will end up with a creamy buttery sauce that you can use to dip pizza into or even spread on some bread or a piece of steak.
-When you clarify butter you will separate out the milk solids so what you are left with is a butter with only that is completely clear and it won’t separate.
+By taking this extra step, you will end up with a creamy, buttery sauce that you can use to dip pizza into or even spread on some bread or a piece of steak.
+When you clarify butter, you will separate out the milk solids so what you are left with is butter with only that is entirely clear, and it won't separate.

 Papa John's Garlic Dipping Sauce

 Make you own better than Papa John's Garlic Butter Dipping Sauce

 Place butter into a small sauce pan over low heat.
 Allow the butter to gently melt.
 Do not stir the butter while it is melting.
 The butter will separate into three different layers.
 The butter will become foamy on top.
 There will be clear layer in the middle.
 Towards the bottom of the pan will be a layer of the milk solids.